sixcious/url-incrementer/docs/HELP.md

 ## Saving URLs vs Saving Wildcards
 URLs are saved just like passwords, must match exactly for it to be recognized (except for the part/number you selected to increment).
 However, sometimes -- most especially on image boards or when you do searches -- sites will add tags and other parameters to the URL.
-In these cases, a **Partial URL** will work the best and allow you to match all the variances.
+In these cases, a **Wildcard** will work the best and allow you to match all the variances.
-For example, say you save a partial URL `https://www.site.com/posts` with an Increment of say, 42, then both `https://www.site.com/posts/tags=abc&page=0` and `https://www.site.com/posts/tags=xyz&page=0` will both be "recognized" and allow you to increment the page=0 to 42.
+For example, say you save a wildcard `example.com/posts` with an Increment of `42`, then both `https://example.com/posts/tags=abc&page=0` and `https://www.example.com/posts/tags=xyz&page=0` will both be "recognized" and allow you to increment the page=0 to 42.
-So long as any site starts with your partial URL `https://www.site.com/posts`, then whatever follows (e.g. the `/tags=` part) won't matter and it's considered a "match!"
+So long as any URL matches with your Wildcard `example.com/posts`, then whatever precedes or follows won't matter and it's considered a "match!"

 ## How Are URLs Saved?
 To protect your privacy, URLs are saved just like the industry standard is for saving passwords: as cryptographic hashes.